kentshenlim/ng-currency-checker/README.md

 Three key features: convertor, history, financial news.

+- Now the base amount is not kept when switch tab, also need to init rate if not initialized to 1 when switch tab
 - Favicon
 - Space between app and bottom edge
+- Loading screen for second tab
 - Last converted (local storage)
 - History (AG grid here), last 12 months
 - Last view history